 The three words – education, wellbeing, community – speak to the three main focus areas for our work: How do we make education and lifelong learning possible for all?
 How do we allow everyone to find health in dynamic balance?
 How do we build communities that make space for individual biographies?
 They also speak to the links with the three Sections of the School of Spiritual Science, whose concerns intersect in our field of work: The Medical Section, which brings together the professions concerned with health and wellbeing for all, has historically been the anchor for our movement in the School of Spiritual Science and continues to be a key partner.
-The Pedagogical Section, which is the primary forum for those who teach children and adolescents, has also been a close partner for many years, especially with the growing concerns about the developmental needs of all children and the rapid growth of inclusive models within the Waldorf movement around the world (albeit not yet in North America).
+The Pedagogical Section, which is the primary forum for those who teach children and adolescents, has also been a close partner for many years, especially with the growing concerns about the developmental needs of all children and the rapid growth of inclusive models within the Waldorf movement around the world.
 The Social Science Section is the place where questions of community building and social, cultural and economic change live in a focused way.
 These questions have been at the center of the work of anthroposophic organizations in the disabilities field from the beginning, and many initiatives have seen themselves as labs for practical experiments in building threefold social organisms.

 In placing the intrinsic interdisciplinarity of our work more into the foreground, our goal is to expand and deepen our collaboration with these three sections, as well as supporting the integration of all sections around multi-dimensional real-world challenges in general.
 Under the umbrella of the Social Science Section, the World Social Initiative Forum brings together diverse organizations with a social change mission.
 As many of our organizations belong squarely to into this network, the Council is building a partnership with the Forum that will allow us to stay actively engaged with each other’s projects and developments and thereby provide a practical and concrete link between the Council and the Social Science Section worldwide.